jackmorrison12/personal-site/content/blog/2020-05-05-portfolio-tech-stack.md

   - Tailwind
   - Netlify
 ---
-One thing I new for this iteration of my personal website was that I was going to research my tech stack a lot more thoroughly than I had before.
+One thing I knew for this iteration of my personal website was that I was going to research my tech stack a lot more thoroughly than I had before.
+There were three key areas I wanted to look into: the framework, styling and hosting.

 ## Framework